burrows/statechart/OVERVIEW.md

 ## Bringing it all together

+Statecharts provide a simple and powerful pattern for managing complex state, particularly in user interface applications.
+Here are some general guidelines for their use in user interface applications:

-* Create states to represent each possible system configuration
+* Create states to represent each possible view configuration
+  * Use clustered states to capture common behavior between states
+  * Use concurrent states to model indendent parts of the app
-* Design the state context to be a minimal, flat, and fully normalized representation of the data needed by the system
+* Design the state context to be a minimal, flat, and fully normalized representation of the data needed by the application
-* Use selector functions over the state contex to compute derived data
+* Use selector functions over the state context to compute derived data
-* Use `enter` handlers to update the state context appropriate for the state's particular system configuration
+* Use `enter` handlers to update the state context appropriate for the state's particular view configuration
-* Use `enter` handlers to queue any necessary side effects that the state needs (e.g. load data)
+* Use `enter` handlers to queue any necessary side effects that the state needs (e.g. load data, start pollers)
 * Use `exit` handlers to clean up the context